 Fresh From Origin

-The tiny island of Sri Lanka is the world's third largest producer of tea, due in part to the fact that tea can be harvested year-round here.
+The tiny island of Sri Lanka is the world's third-largest producer of tea, due in part to the fact that tea can be harvested year-round here.
 The island is blessed with perfect trade winds and striking geography, creating unique micro-climates favorable to tea production.
-Tea flavor is very much tied to the altitude where it grows here: low, medium or high, each with its own sought-after character.
+The tea flavor is very much tied to the altitude where it grows here: low, medium or high, each with its own sought-after character.
 Low-grown teas are hearty, tangy and very rich in mouthfeel.
-High-grown teas are much lighter bodied, but are more aromatic and sweet.
-Mid-grown are a combination of the two, depending on exact conditions.
+High-grown teas are much lighter bodied but are more aromatic and sweet.
+Mid-grown is a combination of the two, depending on the exact conditions.
 Medium to full body with noticeable unique aromatics.

 Part of teas of India and Sri Lanka sampler

 Explore a variety of teas with our popular sampler set.